vladdou/ms4-of-stories-shop/README.md

 - Give users the possibility to purchase unique collections of handmade items for their home
 - Support small businesses
 - Share stories about the company and the products through the blog
+- Give users the possibility to create an account for a smooth and easy shopping experience
 - Make it easy for users to navigate the site on any device
-- Be able to create an account for a smooth and easy shopping experience

 ### User Stories
 ![user stories](static/README/user_stories/user-stories-ms4.png)